-Warning: Do NOT install the DWA-125 USB Adapter into your computer before installing the driver software from the D-Link CD.
+Warning: Do NOT install the DWA-645 Notebook Adapter into your computer before installing the driver software from the D-Link CD.

-Turn on the computer and Insert the D-Link DWA-125 Driver CD in the CD-ROM drive.
+Turn on the computer and Insert the D-Link DWA-645 Driver CD in the CD-ROM drive.
+The step-by-step instructions that follow are shown in Windows XP.
+The steps and screens are similar for the other Windows operating systems.

 If the CD Autorun function does not automatically start on your computer, go to Start > Run.
-In the run box type "D:\autorun.exe" (where D: represents the drive letter of your CD-ROM drive).
+In the run box type "D:\ DWA645.exe" (where D: represents the drive letter of your CD-ROM drive).